 Cooperative Institute for Arctic Research (CIFAR): Located at the University of Alaska, CIFAR works closely with NOAA's Pacific Marine Environmental Laboratory, administers the NOAA Arctic Research Initiative, and coordinates U.S. contributions to the Arctic Council's Arctic Climate Impact Assessment.
 CIFAR is, like NSIDC's parent organization CIRES, a NOAA-University Joint Institute.
 The Joint Institutes promote closer cooperation between researchers from universities and NOAA laboratories.

 Snow and ice analysis and forecasting

-National Ice Center (NIC): Operated by the U.S. Navy, NOAA, and the U.S. Coast Guard, NIC provides worldwide operational sea ice analyses and forecasts.
-NIC products constitute an important resource for polar researchers and are archived at NSIDC.
-NIC is affiliated with the NOAA/NESDIS Office of Satellite Data Processing and Distribution and the NOAA National Weather Service.
+U.S. National Ice Center (USNIC): Operated by the U.S. Navy, NOAA, and the U.S. Coast Guard, USNIC provides worldwide operational sea ice analyses and forecasts.
+USNIC products constitute an important resource for polar researchers and are archived at NSIDC.
+USNIC is affiliated with the NOAA/NESDIS Office of Satellite Data Processing and Distribution and the NOAA National Weather Service.

 National Weather Service Environmental Monitoring Center: Weather, marine, and climate prediction modeling and analysis.

 NOAA Satellite and Information Service: Meets the Nation's needs for access to global environmental data from satellites and other sources.

 National Centers for Environmental Information (NCEI): Provides long-term stewardship for and access to geophysical data.

 National Climatic Data Center (NCDC): The world's largest active archive of weather and climate data.